ga-curriculum/container-orchestration/intro-to-container-orchestration/README.md

 - Some containers, like web applications and APIs, need to be up **24/7** to ensure availability for users.
 - Other containers may run only at specific times or when triggered, such as scheduled backups, nightly data processing jobs, or ad-hoc batch imports.

 Managing this many containers, across hundreds or even thousands of virtual machines, is complex.
-The costs add up quickly, so it’s essential to be as efficient with compute resources as possible.
+The costs add up quickly, so it’s important to be as efficient with compute resources as possible.
 Without automation, this would require a dedicated team to monitor, balance, and troubleshoot continuously.

 This is where a **container orchestrator** proves invaluable.
 An orchestrator provides a control plane that manages all nodes in a cluster and the containers running on them.
 It automates crucial tasks like scaling up and down, restarting failed containers, load balancing, and optimizing resource usage across the cluster.